kieselsteini/PiXL-old/README.md

 ## Documentation

 On start PiXL will load and execute the file "game.lua".
+This behaviour can be overwritten with the **-file** parameter.
+See "Parameter" section below for more details.

 ## Callbacks